 - Pumpkin and orange overnight oats

 I hope you will love this Cherry marmalade recipe as much as we do!
 If you try it, please leave a comment below and rate the recipe to let us know how it was.
 Your feedback is so helpful!

 Cherry marmalade - Raw and Healthy

 - Food processor

-- In the food processor, add 20 pitted cherries (keep the other 10 on the side), the orange juice, ground chia seeds and agave nectar.
+- In the food processor, add 20 pitted cherries (keep the other 10 aside), the orange juice, ground chia seeds and agave nectar.
 Process until you reach a smooth texture, about 30 seconds.

 - Transfer the cherry mix in a medium bowl.
 Add the orange zest and mix well.

-- Let sit in the fridge for at least 2 hours to allow the jam to set, but ideally overnight.
+- Let sit in the fridge for at least 2 hours to allow the jam to set.
 Enjoy cold.
-Will stay good in the fridge for 3-4 days.
+Keep in the fridge in an air-tight container for up to 5 days.